We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you plan to ride on the toughest dirt roads you can find, you can easily do it thanks to Teravail Sparwood 29 x 2.2 in. tires.
 If you want to do gravel riding or spend more time off-road, this is the perfect setup.

-All in all, with the price in mind, you can expect a pretty good performance from Salsa Cutthroat Apex 1.
+All in all, with the price in mind, Salsa Cutthroat Apex 1 is the best adventure bike in this category.

 Best for Long Days in the Saddle